ckonig/codechallenge/README.md

 I decided to use the composer packages provided by the mail service providers, instead of implementing an API connector for their REST Apis.
 Main reason here is to save time & energy.

 Using the mailjet package eventually came with a downside though: Initially, I used laravel version 5.8, but I had to downgrade to 5.6 in order to use the mailjet/mailjet-laravel package.
-This should be revised later on, either by contributing to the original mailet/mailjet-laravel project or by creating a modified fork of the package and using the fork as dependency.
+This was revised later on by creating a modified fork of the package and using the fork as dependency (However in the long term it would be better to contribute to the original repository).
+Using the modified fork allowed upgrading laravel/laravel to the latest version 6.

 ### Artisan CLI commands